 The Board recognises the need and is responsible for maintaining a system of internal controls and processes to safeguard shareholders' investments and the Group's assets.
 The AC monitors the effectiveness of the internal control systems and procedures and risk management systems.
 During the year, the Board and AC reviewed the effectiveness of the Company's internal control procedures and risk management systems.

 The system of internal controls and risk management established by the Company provides reasonable, but not absolute, assurance that the Group will not be adversely affected by any event that can be reasonably foreseen as it strives to achieve its business objectives.
-While acknowledging their responsibility for the system of internal controls, the Directors recognise that such a system is designed to manage, rather than eliminate risks, and therefore cannot provide absolute assurance in this regard, or absolute assurance against the occurrence of material errors or mis-statements, poor judgment in decision-making, human error, losses, fraud or other irregularities.
+While acknowledging their responsibility for the system of internal controls, the directors recognise that such a system is designed to manage, rather than eliminate risks, and therefore cannot provide absolute assurance in this regard, or absolute assurance against the occurrence of material errors or mis-statements, poor judgment in decision-making, human error, losses, fraud or other irregularities.

 Based on the internal controls established and maintained by the Group, work performed by the internal auditor, and the statutory audit conducted by the external auditor, and reviews performed by Management, RMC and various Board committees, the Board, with the concurrence of the AC, is of the opinion that the Group's framework of internal controls (including financial, operational, compliance and information technology controls) and risk management systems, are adequate and effective to meet the needs of the Group's existing business objectives and provide reasonable assurance of the integrity and effectiveness of the Group in safeguarding its assets and shareholders' value.

-There was no material weakness in risk management and internal controls noted as at 30 April 2023.
+There was no material weakness in risk management and internal controls noted as at 30 April 2024.

 Risk management policies